 Recordings are stored in memory during your session.
 They use the same sound settings that were active during playback, so you can switch sounds between recording and playback to hear how a melody sounds on different instruments.

 The Web Audio API is a high-level JavaScript API for processing and synthesizing audio in web applications.
-It provides a powerful and versatile system for controlling audio on the web.
+It provides a and versatile system for controlling audio on the web.
 The API uses an audio routing graph where AudioNode objects are connected together to define the overall audio rendering.
-The actual processing happens in the underlying implementation (typically optimized C/C++ code), making it efficient enough for real-time musical applications.
+The actual processing happens in the underlying implementation (typically improved C/C++ code), making it efficient enough for real-time musical applications.

 Each note in this piano creates an OscillatorNode connected to a GainNode for volume envelope shaping.
 The oscillator frequency is calculated from the note using the formula: frequency = 440 * 2^((noteNumber - 69) / 12), where noteNumber is the MIDI note number (A4 = 69).
 This equal temperament tuning ensures all intervals are consistent across the keyboard.

 Start with the C Major scale.
 Place your right thumb on middle C (C4) and play up the white keys: C, D, E, F, G, A, B, C. Practice going up and down until the movement feels natural.
 Next, try simple melodies you already know.
-"Twinkle Twinkle Little Star" uses only the notes C, D, E, F, G, and A, making it perfect for beginners.
+"Twinkle Twinkle Little Star" uses only the notes C, D, E, F, G, and A, making it beginners.

 Once you can play the major scale smoothly, try learning the chord progression C - F - G - C. These are the I, IV, and V chords in the key of C Major.
 This progression appears in countless songs across every genre.
 Use the chord display to see which notes make up each chord, then practice switching between them.